aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/identifying-tnef-messages-with-csharp-code/_index.md

 Yes, Aspose.Email supports a wide range of email formats and protocols, making it a versatile choice for email-related tasks.

-### Is there a trial version available for Aspose.Email?

-Yes, you can download a free trial version of Aspose.Email from the official website to evaluate its features and capabilities.

 ### Does Aspose.Email provide documentation and code samples?

 Yes, you can find detailed documentation and code samples on how to use Aspose.Email for various tasks on the [Aspose.Email API Reference](https://reference.aspose.com/email/net/) page.